 - 2. To view summary details about a step along the course that tainted data has taken, under Analysis Trace, move your cursor to that step. - 3.
 To view code associated with a step, click the step under Analysis Trace.
-The corresponding line of code is highlighted on the CODE tab.

-- 4. To search for a specific string in the code associated with the issue: - a.
-Click the search icon Q.
+The corresponding line of code is highlighted on the CODE tab. - 4.
+To search for a specific string in the code associated with the issue: - a.
+At the top right of the CODE tab, click the search icon \mathbf{Q} .

 b.
 In the text box displayed, type a character string.
-Use the next and previous icons to move through the search results.
+Use the next and previous cions to move through the search results.